Cathy Giessel: 2014: Senate District N election

 Though elected in 2012 following redistricting, a challenge to the newly drawn districts caused Giessel to be up for reelection again in 2014.
-Giessel won the November general election, defeating Democratic challenger Harry Crawford Jr., 54.7% to 44.97%.
-This time Giessel was elected to a 2-year seat that would be up again for reelection in 2016.
-Giessel campaigned on the position of pro natural resource development, in-state gasline development, diversified economic development and supported more school choice options for parents of K-12 students.
+She won the November general election, defeating Democratic challenger Harry Crawford Jr., 54.7% to 44.97%.
+This time Giessel was elected to a 2-year seat up for reelection in 2016.
+She campaigned on a position of pro natural resource development, in-state gasline development, and diversified economic development.
+She supported more school choice options for parents of K-12 students.
 Due to the sharp fall of oil prices and Alaska's ensuing fiscal gap in 2015, the budget and curbing state spending became top priorities for the new senate majority caucus.
-Education funding was another top priority for the caucus as well.
+Education funding was another top priority for the caucus.